 Lehman “Lemon” Hart – Like Alfred Lamb and James Man, a purveyor of Navy Rums in the 1800s and liked to boast that he was the first to get such a contract but I think his license, issued in 1804, is eclipsed by Man’s (above).

 George Robinson – Another master blender/distiller makes the cut, deservedly so.
 George Robinson was the Big Kahuna at DDL in Guyana and was in the company for over forty years (he passed away in 2011 but DDL hasn’t gotten the message yet, because their El Dorado website still has him alive and kicking.
 Maybe they think he’s faking it).
-The man was a cricketer in his youth, but it was his ability to harness the lunacy of the various stills DDL possesses that made his reputation and places him here.
+The man was a cricketer in his youth, always a path to glory in the West Indies; however, it was his ability to harness the lunacy of the various stills DDL possesses that made his reputation and places him here.
 RIP, squaddie.

 Capt William McCoy – I’m hoping I have the real McCoy here because no glossary of rum could be complete without at least one or five pirates, in this case a bootlegger who paradoxically never touched alcohol.
 The guy was unique, that’s for sure: he called himself an honest outlaw, never paid money to organized crime, politicians or the law for protection.
 He thought the Prohibition was daft (as do I) and made it his mission to smuggle likker from the Caribbean.
 He finally got collared in international waters in 1923, spent less than a year in clink, and ended his smuggling activities.
 He died in 1948.